xtuml/bridgepoint/doc-bridgepoint/notes/8417_action_dialect_files/8417_action_dialect_files.dnt.md

 6. Design
 ---------

-6.1 _ActionFileManager_
+6.1 Changes to PMC and PersistenceManager

+Each PMC will be contain an instance of _ActionFile_.
+This instance will be maintained alongside the existing `underlyingResouce` attribute that represents the file.
+A method shall be added to PersistableModelComponent to retrieve the current action file using the _ActionFile_.

+6.2 _ActionFile_

-A new class _ActionFileManager_ will be introduced.
+A new class _ActionFile_ will be introduced.
 This class will internally maintain a map of files keyed by dialect.
-It will contain static utility functions to convert from the name of a PMC file to the corresponding action file and vice versa. _ActionFileManager_ will also be able to retrieve a handle to the current action file at the instance level.
+It will contain static utility functions to convert from the name of a PMC file to the corresponding action file and vice versa. _ActionFile_ will also be able to retrieve a handle to the current action file at the instance level.
 The action file will be chosen based on existence of actions and a preference.
 If a single dialect contains actions while all other dialects are empty, that dialect is chosen.
-If no dialect contains actions, or more than one dialect contain actions, a preference is used to select the default (see 6.7).
+If no dialect contains actions, or more than one dialect contain actions, a preference is used to select the default (see 6.8).

-6.2 Changes to PMC and PersistenceManager

-Each PMC will be contain an instance of _ActionFileManager_.
-This instance will be maintained alongside the existing `underlyingResouce` attribute that represents the file.
-A method shall be added to PersistableModelComponent to retrieve the current action file using the _ActionFileManager_.

 6.3 File existence, naming, extensions